Blog, Random Places We Go (Photos)

 The museums attempt to articulate the stories of the past, looking no further than the Louvre.
 This architectural beauty is filled with artifacts, paintings, and sculptures of man’s attempt to express their own story or that of someone else’s.

-The old churches are beautiful steeped in not only church history but the intersection of faith and culture.
-All while housing the “Greatest Story Ever Told[1]” in the person of Jesus.
+The old churches are beautifully steeped in church history and the intersection of faith and culture.
+They also house the “Greatest Story Ever Told[1]”: Jesus.

 In the end, I know that Paris isn’t for everyone.